ncatlab/nlab-content/pages/9962.md

 (p.
 39 (4-3))

 > The failure of naïve naturalness to describe the world tells us we should look harder for a theory that does, an ‘ultraviolet completion’.
 Compactified string/ M-theories appear to be strong candidates for such a theory.

-The alternative to naturalness, often neglected as an alternative, is having a theory.
+> {#TheAlternative} The alternative to naturalness, often neglected as an alternative, is having a theory.

 (p.
 57 (6-1))